akolinski/docs/_posts/2017-09-08-ee2-to-ee3-upgrade.markdown

 Currently we have two instances running.

-1. EE2 instance
+1. in the public folder we have our old EE2 instance running
-2. A fresh EE3 instance
+2. in the ee3 folder we have a fresh install of ee3 for testing purposes
+3. to run the upgrade and then revert back duplicate the public folder and rename to public_before_upgrade and take a dump of the db.

+You are now in a safe place.

 ## EE2 instance